All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: All 81 symplectic resolutions are quiver varieties

 The result of Theorem~\ref{thm:movable} allows us to count the number of projective crepant resolutions of the singularity $X_n(0)$ by counting the number of GIT chambers in the fundamental domain $F$ for the action of the Namikawa Weyl group on $\Theta$.

 \begin{prop} The number of projective crepant resolutions of $X_n(0)$ is equal to 1 when $n=4$, it is $81$ when $n=5$, and it is $1684$ when $n=6$. \end{prop}We remark that this is the only proof in this article that relies on computer calculation. \begin{proof} When $n = 4$, the characteristic polynomial of the arrangement $\mc{A}$ is $q^4 - 12q^3 + 50q^2 - 84q + 45$.
 Evaluating this polynomial at $-1$ gives $192$, so $\Theta^{\reg}$ contains $192$ chambers.
 In this case $X_4(0)$ is the Kleinian singularity of type $D_4$.
-Therefore, the Namikawa Weyl group is the Weyl group of type $D_4$, which has order $2^8 \cdot 4! = 192$.
-Hence $F$ contains exactly one chamber, which one should expect in light of Theorem~\ref{thm:movable} because the minimal resolution of a Kleinian singularity is unique.
+Therefore, the Namikawa Weyl group is the Weyl group of type $D_4$, which has order $2^3 \cdot 4! = 192$.
+Any chamber provides a fundamental domain for this action, and indeed the minimal resolution of the Kleinian singularity is unique.
+Note that $F$ contains 12 chambers in this case.

 When $n=5$, the characteristic polynomial of $\mc{A}$ is $q^5-21q^4 + 170q^3 - 650q^2 + 1125q - 625$.
 Evaluating this polynomial at $-1$ gives $-2592$, so $\Theta^{\reg}$ contains $2592$ chambers.
 Taking into account the action of the Namikawa Weyl group $\ZZ_2^{5}$ implies that $F$ contains $2592/32 = 81$ chambers.